John Money: Transgender people and the Johns Hopkins gender clinic

 Money had a particular interest in gender dysphoria and transgender people.
 He maintained that transgender people had an Idée fixe which was unlikely to resolve on its own, and that psychotherapists had failed to alleviate gender dysphoria with therapy.
 In 1965, Money co-established the Gender Identity Clinic at Johns Hopkins with the endocrinologist Claude Migeon.
 Money screened adult patients for two years prior to granting them a medical transition, and reported that none regret the procedure.
 The hospital began performing sexual reassignment surgery in 1966, and was the first clinic in the United States to do so.

-According to Goldie, Money is seen as a "negative figure" among transgender people.
-In one paper, Money described trans women as "devious, demanding and manipulative in their relationships with people on whom they are also dependent" and “possibly also incapable of love.”

-Money believed that de-stereotyping sex roles might prevent people from wanting to transition, arguing “a tomboy-ish girl, prenatally androgenized, grows up to be a career-minded woman, not a transsexual who claims to need sex reassignment”.
+According to Goldie, many transgender people Money as a "negative figure".
+In one paper, Money described trans women as "devious, demanding and manipulative in their relationships with people on whom they are also dependent" and “possibly also incapable of love".
+Money believed de-stereotyping sex roles might prevent people from wanting to transition, arguing "a tomboy-ish girl, prenatally androgenized, grows up to be a career-minded woman, not a transsexual who claims to need sex reassignment".

 Homosexuality and sexual orientation

-John Money was a leading proponent of the idea that human sexual orientation develops through learning and gendered socialization.
+Money was a leading proponent of the idea that human sexual orientation develops through learning and gendered socialization.
 He believed that males, if surgically reassigned and raised as girls around birth, would grow up to be attracted to males and live as heterosexual women.
 However, in the case of David Reimer, he grew up to be attracted to women.
 A 2016 academic review found that in seven total cases of boys surgically reassigned and raised as girls (due to botched circumcision or cloacal exstrophy), all were strongly attracted to women, not men, inconsistent with this learning theory of homosexuality.

 Money proposed that sexual rehearsal and play between children may be important for a healthy heterosexual development.
 He referred to aboriginal tribes where he apparently observed sex rehearsal between prepubescent children, and speculated that homosexuality could be prevented entirely if such a practice was embraced.
 In a 1975 opinion piece published in The New York Times, Money argued that "The forces of antisex cry in moral outrage when confronted with the evidence of sexual disabilities, and blame the new freedom.
 In fact they should blame the excess of inhibition and punishment regarding sex during the child hood of those whose sexuality is now disabled."